Seagate/cortx-s3server/s3-supported-api.md

-# S3 api
+# S3 API

-## Supported service api
+## Supported Service API

-1. Lists all your buckets
+- List all your buckets
     `aws s3 ls`

-## Supported operations/api on Bucket
+## Supported Operations/APIs on Bucket

 1. GetBucket (List objects in the specified bucket)
     `aws s3 ls s3://<your_bucket>`